International Space Station: Medical

 The physiological effects of long-term weightlessness include muscle atrophy, deterioration of the skeleton (osteopenia), fluid redistribution, a slowing of the cardiovascular system, decreased production of red blood cells, balance disorders, and a weakening of the immune system.
 Lesser symptoms include loss of body mass, and puffiness of the face.

 Sleep is regularly disturbed on the ISS because of mission demands, such as incoming or departing spacecraft.
 Sound levels in the station are unavoidably high.
 The atmosphere is unable to thermosiphon naturally, so fans are required at all times to process the air which would stagnate in the freefall (zero-G) environment.

 To prevent some of the adverse effects on the body, the station is equipped with: two TVIS treadmills (including the COLBERT); the ARED (Advanced Resistive Exercise Device), which enables various weightlifting exercises that add muscle without raising (or compensating for) the astronauts' reduced bone density; and a stationary bicycle.
 Each astronaut spends at least two hours per day exercising on the equipment.
 Astronauts use bungee cords to strap themselves to the treadmill.

-Microbiological environmental hazards

-Hazardous molds that can foul air and water filters may develop aboard space stations.
-They can produce acids that degrade metal, glass, and rubber.
-They can also be harmful to the crew's health.
-Microbiological hazards have led to a development of the LOCAD-PTS which identifies common bacteria and molds faster than standard methods of culturing, which may require a sample to be sent back to Earth.
-Researchers in 2018 reported, after detecting the presence of five Enterobacter bugandensis bacterial strains on the ISS (none of which are pathogenic to humans), that microorganisms on the ISS should be carefully monitored to continue assuring a medically healthy environment for astronauts.

-Contamination on space stations can be prevented by reduced humidity, and by using paint that contains mold-killing chemicals, as well as the use of antiseptic solutions.
-All materials used in the ISS are tested for resistance against fungi.

-In April 2019, NASA reported that a comprehensive study had been conducted into the microorganisms and fungi present on the ISS.
-The results may be useful in improving the health and safety conditions for astronauts.